Accelerated Bachelor’s to Master’s Degree Program

 - Demonstrate understanding of power from historical, geopolitical, ethical, and psychological perspectives within global, national, and community contexts.

-- Develop an understanding of Women’s and Gender Studies as an intellectual and activist, disciplinary and anti-disciplinary presence within the university, and within local, national, and international communities.
+- Develop an understanding of Women’s, Gender, and Sexuality Studies as an intellectual and activist, disciplinary and anti-disciplinary presence within the university, and within local, national, and international communities.

 - Develop varied modes of inquiry informed by the relationship between theory and practice, knowledge and action.